mstancl/mstancl/README.md

 ### :wave: Introduction

 My name is Martin Stancl and I currently work as QA test automation framework developer
-I am trying to improve my coding style and knowledge and also would love to share some of it during the process
+I am trying to improve my coding style, knowledge and would also love to share some of it during the process
 Therefore I decided to create this repository!

 ### :computer: What you'll see here